“Inverting the Pyramid of Success” Spoilers Ahead

 Inverting the Pyramid of Success and Teamwork

 Ted Lasso’s “Inverting the Pyramid of Success” unsurprisingly emphasizes the importance of belief so beautifully, this version of the tap is now my favorite thus far.
-And then shortly after a win, it crushes your heart just as easily as it pulled you up.
-The torn up “believe” sign at the end is equivalent to Darth Vader cutting off Luke Skywalker’s hand in Empire Strikes Back.
-The impact is detrimental and in this scenario, though Ted is the one who sees it, it’s as though a piece of each of them is cut off.
-And metaphorically, it’s so harrowing, there are very few words to describe it.
-Because that’s just it—while Inverting the Pyramid (the book Beard is reading) is about football, success in any form, shape or size is measured by teamwork and the choices each and every person makes that’ll benefit those around them as well as themselves.
+And then, shortly after a win, it crushes your heart just as quickly as it pulled you up.
+The torn in half “believe” sign at the end is equivalent to Darth Vader cutting off Luke Skywalker’s hand in Empire Strikes Back.
+The impact is detrimental, and in this scenario, though Ted is the one who sees it, it’s as though a piece of each of them is cut off.
+And metaphorically, it’s so harrowing there are very few words to describe it.
+Because that’s just it—while Inverting the Pyramid (the book Beard is reading) is about football, success in any form, shape, or size is measured by teamwork, and the choices each and every person makes that’ll benefit those around them as well as themselves.

-The domino effect of his belief built a team, and the choices they made as a result of in have had colossal impact all around.
+The domino effect of his belief built a team, and the choices they made, as a result, have had a colossal impact.
 Jamie choosing to give his kick to Dani is yet further proof of the fact that shared joy is a domino effect brought on by belief and the powers of shared joy.
-He chose to believe in Dani and it made for one of the most exceptional parallels ever.
+He chose to believe in Dani, and it made for one of the most exceptional parallels ever.
 What a way for Dani Rojas to shine again.
 They all get it now.
-They’re home and working together is better than lone glory.
+They’re home, and working together is better than lone glory.

 The Press and The People

 Where we were once the only people who saw Ted Lasso’s tremors in the middle of a press conference, as a direct result of therapy, today, we watched him take a stand for everyone.
 Ted states: “I want to share with you all the truth about my recent struggles with anxiety, and well, my overall concern with the way we discuss and deal with mental health in the athletics.”
-This is a step in the right direction and it’s an important one.
-While Ted was robbed of the choice to speak out about his struggles on his own terms, he took what could have been a darker shadow and lit another match to instead could help others.
+This is a step in the right direction, and it’s an important one.
+While Ted was robbed of the choice to speak out about his struggles on his own terms, he took what could have been a darker shadow and lit another match to help others instead.

 Hiring Your Best Friend

 Ted Lasso continuously passing the Bechdel test is one of my favorite things about the series.
 And that’s especially the case throughout “Inverting the Pyramid of Success.”
-Keeley Jones, much like Nathan Shelley was given a chance and the agency to seize an opportunity and take part in something they’re both good at.
+Keeley Jones, much like Nathan Shelley, was given a chance and the agency to seize an opportunity they’re both good at.
 And they both could have risen to the top honorably except one of them took in the feelings of their boss, which inadvertently also touches on the importance of honest communication.

-Watching the women sob while hugging each other because they’d miss working with each other is without question, one of the most beautiful scenes I’ve watched all year.
-To watch two women who’ve been each other’s anchor cry because they’re both so proud and so sad is exactly how it should be.
+Watching the women sob while hugging each other because they’d miss working with each other is, without question, one of the most beautiful scenes I’ve watched all year.
+To watch two women who’ve been each other’s anchors cry because they’re both so proud and so sad is precisely how it should be.
 Working with your best friend is a beautiful, amazing thing, but we live in a sad world where that’s not always permanent.
 Because ultimately, wanting the best for those we love equates to wanting them to rise, and sometimes that means they’ll move on.

 Keeley Jones, The Boss

-Keeley Jones, The Independent Woman, the”BILF”—a boss ass bi*ch, reaping the benefits of what she’s sewn is everything and more to me as a viewer.
+Keeley Jones, The Independent Woman, the “BILF”—a boss ass bi*ch, reaping the benefits of what she’s sewn is everything and more to me as a viewer.
 But there’s still so much we don’t know about Keeley, and I hope that’s something season three delivers on.
-Once again, we heard about her mother in passing but I want to know more about her.
+Once again, we heard about her mother in passing, but I want to know more about her.
 I want to know about Keeley’s family.
 I want to know about her childhood.
 (I want to know about all of theirs, really.)
-It’s necessary to really flesh out her character more through her new endeavors.
+It’s necessary to flesh out her character more through her new endeavors.

-The offer, the decision to take it, and Keeley Jones choosing her career right now is so lovely to watch because she’s not only worked hard for this, but she has inspired others in the process.
-She has made people better by supporting them, loving them, and being the best version of herself even while she was conflicted and confused.
-In “Midnight Train to Royston” we watched her struggle with the fears that she wouldn’t be enough as herself, but through her journey in “Inverting the Pyramid of Success,” we’re seeing her take the necessary chances to allow the world to get to know the real Keeley Jones.
+The offer, the decision to take it, and Keeley Jones choosing her career right now are so lovely to watch because she’s not only worked hard for this, but she has inspired others in the process.
+She has made people better by supporting them, loving them, and being the best version of herself even when she was confused.
+In “Midnight Train to Royston,” we watched her struggle with the fears that she wouldn’t be enough as herself, but through her journey in “Inverting the Pyramid of Success,” we’re seeing her take the necessary chances to allow the world to get to know the real Keeley Jones.

 Roy Kent and Self-Love

-And insecurity is yet another fascinating element that Ted Lasso touches on through various character because it’s so innately human.
+And insecurity is yet another fascinating element that Ted Lasso touches on through various characters because it’s so innately human.
 We’ve all got them.
-While at one point his identity as a man as opposed to a footballer was the primary crutch he was carrying, he now harbors the heartache that Keeley is better off on her own.
+While at one point, his identity as a man, as opposed to a footballer, was the primary crutch he was carrying, he now harbors the heartache that Keeley is better off on her own.
 As he begrudgingly tells the Diamond Dogs, Vanity Fair excluding any of the photographs with him in it hurt his feelings.
 He vocalizes the fact that she looks great and natural without him.
 And I just, sir.

-I also wonder about how much Phoebe’s mom (his sister) being a successful working mom without a partner has skewed Roy’s image of the duality that can be achieved, but isn’t always.
+I also wonder how much Phoebe’s mom (his sister) being a successful working mom without a partner has skewed Roy’s image of the duality that can be achieved in relationships but isn’t always.
 We don’t know much about her other than the fact that her husband (ex?) is a piece of sh!t, but it’s something to reflect on.
 Keeley can and absolutely should have both love and a career, but the examples people know of don’t always allow such disposition to take front and center.
-Feminism that rejects the idea that women cannot and should not conform to traditional societal expectations (such as having a loving partner) along with a thriving career is essentially outdated, but that’s a topic of discussion for another time.
+Feminism that rejects the idea that women cannot and should not conform to traditional societal expectations (such as having a loving partner) and a thriving career is outdated, but that’s a topic of discussion for another time.
 Insecurities on top of unlucky paradigms could alter Roy’s heart and mind working together in unison.

 Forgiveness and Growth

-It’s so significant that Jamie makes the choice to come clean to Roy without anyone saying anything to him because it’s the essential showcase of his growth.
-Roy Kent is a mentor to Jamie Tartt, and he’s an example of a healthy male figure he could look up to, thus the decision to open up to him was so brilliant because it reiterates just how much Jamie truly values his opinion.
-And he especially values it because Roy was there for him at a moment where he needed him the most.
+It’s so significant that Jamie chooses to come clean to Roy without anyone saying anything to him because it’s the essential showcase of his growth.
+Roy Kent is a mentor to Jamie Tartt, and he’s an example of a healthy male figure he could look up to thus, the decision to open up to him was so brilliant because it reiterates just how much Jamie truly values his opinion.
+And he especially values it because Roy was there for him at a moment when he needed him the most.

 Ted Lasso continues to denounce toxic masculinity by allowing men moments of sincerity and honest conversations like this.
 It continues to be a beacon of light in a genre that would’ve otherwise used every last opportunity they could find to continue causing animosity where it’s unnecessary.